Active Learning of Driving Scenario Trajectories: Latent Space Representation For Active Learning

 is used to imply the probability the $i$-th trajectory (data point) would pick the $j$-th trajectory as its neighbor if both were drawn in proportion to their probability density under a Gaussian distribution centered around the $i$-th one.
 For the low dimensional embedded data points $\mathbf{x}_i$ and $\mathbf{x}_j$ the low dimensional conditional probability $q_{j|i}$ can be computed in a similar way as shown in Eq. \ref{eq:SNE_embedded}.

-If the low dimensional data points $\{\mathbf x_i\}$ correctly model the high dimensional distances between trajectories, $p_{j|i}$ and $q_{j|i}$ will take the same value.
+If the low dimensional data points $\{\mathbf x_i\}$ correctly model the high dimensional distances between trajectories, $p_{j|i}$ and $q_{j|i}$ will be close to each other.
 Stochastic neighborhood embedding (SNE) aims to find a low dimensional representation (in the form of a vector $\mathbf x_i$ for every $i$-th trajectory) that minimizes the difference between $p_{j|i}$ and $q_{j|i}$.

-To demonstrate how mTSNE obtains embeddings for our datasets, in Figure \ref{fig:mtsne_latent}, we illustrate the latent space representation generated by mTSNE, with (a) 1024 data points in each class and (b) 10\% cut ins.
+To demonstrate how mTSNE obtains embeddings for our datasets, in Figure \ref{fig:mtsne_latent}, we illustrate the latent space representation generated by mTSNE, with (a) 1024 data points in each class, and (b) 10\% cut ins.
 The colors red, white and blue respectively correspond to the cut in, right drive by and left drive by classes.
-Here we set the perplexity to 37.5.
+Here we set the perplexity to 37.5, and we see that SNE separates the classes well in two dimensions.